Shrawan Danda

 Shrawan Danda is a hill in the North-eastern part of Butwal city in Nepal.
 The hill is settled by about 10,000 residents.
 Geologically, the hill lies in the Siwalik region.
 The stability of the hill has been questioned by several researchers, however, the settlement has not been moved.
-The unstable zone of Shrawan Danda vulnerable to landslide has an area of about 1.5 sq. km.
+The unstable zone of Shrawan Danda vulnerable to landslide has an area of about 1.5 km2.
 The altitude of the landslide zone from 200 to 750m and is covered by thin vegetation.
 There are several tension cracks on the crown.
 The zone is considered highly risky against earthquake due to presence of Main Frontal Thrust and Main Boundary Thrust in the immediate vicinity.